 There are many things that affect the maximum bioload (rate of waste production) that an aquarium can handle.
 The two most important are volume and water change schedule.
 The volume basically sets a general range for the maximum amount of fish.
 The most important factor is the water change schedule.

 The water change schedule dictates water quality.
-Without water changes tons of filtration on a 300 gallon tank can’t handle even a school of tetras.
-Massive water changes on a smaller tank with adequate filtration can allow for a larger bioload than the average water change schedule on the same size tank.
+Without water changes, tons of filtration on a 300-gallon tank can’t handle even a school of tetras.
+Massive water changes on any particular tank with adequate filtration can allow for a larger bioload than the average water change schedule on that same size tank.

 Filtration does not just clean a certain volume of water the way the packaging suggests.
 Filters clean up after fish.
-A 75 with a school of full grown fancy goldfish needs a lot more filtration than if it housed a smaller bioload, like a few schools of tetras.
-Part of stocking an aquarium is providing the filtration to deal with those fish.
+A 75-gallon tank with a school of full-grown fancy goldfish needs a lot more filtration than if it housed a smaller bioload, such as a few schools of tetras.
+Part of stocking an aquarium is providing the filtration to deal with the fish.
 Filtration can limit stocking.
 More filtration is never a bad thing.
 Barely meeting the minimal filtration needs of a certain setup is risking problems down the road.
-When the only or one of the filters stops running and you can’t replace it for another week, if you only had the minimal to start with you are now faced with an under-filtered and overstocked tank.
+When the only or one of the filters stops running and you can’t replace it for another week, if you only had the minimal to start with, you are now faced with an under-filtered and overstocked tank.

-In general the best measure of water quality is nitrate concentration.
-Nitrate is in general the end of the nitrogen cycle in an aquarium.
-In freshwater there are two main ways to remove nitrate, water changes and plants.
-With plants there has to be a very small bioload for the tank size and a lot of plants.
-This is rarely the case and even then small water changes are still needed.
-So in effect water changes are the only way to remove nitrate from the system.
+In general, the best measure of water quality is nitrate concentration.
+Nitrate is usually the end of the nitrogen cycle in an aquarium.
+In freshwater, there are two main ways to remove nitrate, water changes and plants.
+With plants, there has to be a very small bioload for the tank size and a lot of plants.
+This is rarely the case and even then, small water changes are still needed.
+So in effect, water changes are the only way to remove nitrate from the system.
 Nitrate itself will build in concentration over time.
 This can stress the fish, cause stunting, and can lead to illness and death.
 In addition, there are many other things that can build up over time.
 Growth inhibiting hormones are given off by many species of fish which can severely stunt fish of the same or closely related species and cause the same problems as nitrate.
 There are also dissolved organic compounds and other things that slowly build up over time.
 These also cause stress, illness, and even death.
 Even if extremes such as illness and death are not caused, a general failure to thrive can occur.
 This means that even though the fish seem fine, they should be doing even better (sometimes much better) if water quality was better.
-In general these chemicals will not build up if adequate water changes are done.
+In general, these chemicals will not build up if adequate water changes are done.
 Although we cannot test for these other harmful chemicals, they do tend to correlate well with nitrate concentration which is easily tested for.
 It is very important to keep the nitrate concentration under 20ppm.
-In cases of the tap water having a significant concentration the goal is then to keep the nitrate within 10ppm of the tap.
+In cases where tap water has a significant concentration, the goal is then to keep the nitrate within 10ppm of the tap.

 So a more appropriate answer to ‘How many fish can I put in my X gallon tank?’ without asking any questions would be: ‘However many you can have with your water change schedule and keep the nitrate concentration under 20ppm’.

 In addition to simply being crowded, we come to the topic of big fish and their minimal tank sizes.
-Water quality is still most important, but with big fish you face a minimum in addition to that of maintaining water quality and space.
+Water quality is still most important, but with big fish, you face a minimum in addition to that of maintaining water quality and space.
 In general, the tank should be at least as wide as the longest fish is long.
-So a cichlid that is 15″ long should be in a tank at least 15″ wide, to allow for an arguably comfortable turnaround.
+So a cichlid that is 15″ long should be in a tank at least 15″ wide to allow for an arguably comfortable turnaround.
 There are a few exceptions to this.
-Fish that are very long and extremely flexible do not require the turnaround width like bulkier fish do.
-These would be fish like ropefish and eels.
-These fish can be 18″ long and turn around comfortably in a 12″ wide tank.
+Fish that are very long and extremely flexible do not require the turnaround width that bulkier fish do.
+These would be fish such as ropefish and eels.
+These fish can be 18″ long and comfortably turn around in a 12″ wide tank.
 This does not mean you can crowd a bunch into a 55, but that the minimum width rule is not really in effect.
-Schooling fish also require larger than expected tanks.
+Many schooling fish also require larger than expected tanks.
 For example: giant danios generally only get to about 4″ or so, but since they are so active and do like to school (a school is generally considered at least 6 fish) they should be in something like a 30long at minimum, some would even say a 55.
 Goldfish are another example.
 Many suggest 20 gallons for one and an additional ten gallons for each additional goldfish.
-This is a good guide, but since they do school this means that in order to have fancy goldfish you should really have at least a 75 gallon aquarium.
+This is a good guide, but since they do school this really means that in order to have fancy goldfish, you should really have at least a 75-gallon aquarium.
 For the more active, and larger, long-bodied goldfish it is generally recommended to have at least a 125 (or ideally a pond).

 Another commonly overlooked aspect is nocturnal fish.
 They hide away unseen during the day, but can be very active at night when the lights are out and the aquarist is not watching.
 As far as the keeper knows it is a medium fish that hides all the time and is very lazy.
 Only they do not realize that at night that fish is all over the place, possibly stressing out the diurnal fish that are now trying to rest.
 This can even cause things like mystery disappearances of fish.
 People see healthy fish and yet they keep disappearing.
-The culprit may be that otherwise very lazy catfish that at night goes after the sleeping fish the keeper has noticed are disappearing.
+The culprit may be that otherwise very lazy catfish that at night goes after the sleeping fish that have been disappearing.

 Many aquarists feel it should ‘not be fixed if it is not broken’.
-Unfortunately this can mean that problems that are slowly developing but not causing any major problems immediately are overlooked and develop to the point where they cannot be fixed and the result is harm to the fish, either by stunting, severe stress, or death.
+Unfortunately, this can mean that problems that are slowly developing but not causing any major problems immediately are completely overlooked and develop to the point where they cannot be fixed and the result is harm to the fish, either by stunting, severe stress, or death.
+To make it worse, because things seemed fine for so long, that same aquarist will use those years of not having problems as proof that their water change schedule, filter maintenance, food quality, etc. are all fine and it’s really some recent coincidental thing they will blame the problem on.
 Assume you can improve things and work toward doing so.

 Just to be clear, all fish need a certain minimum amount of space regardless of how good the water quality is.
 This will vary based on tank size, shape, fish types, decor, and other factors.
 This article is meant to specify that any rules or online calculators that base stocking on a certain number of fish in a certain tank size are missing the even more important side of the equation, the water quality.

-Stocking is far from a very over-simplified quick rule of thumb like ‘one inch per gallon’, ‘one inch of fish per inch of tank length’, and other ‘rules’.
+Stocking is far from a very over-simplified quick rule of thumb such as ‘one inch per gallon’, ‘one inch of fish per inch of tank length’, and other “rules”.
 It is very complex and everything from fish behavior to your ability to properly maintain water quality needs to be considered.